acotty/CB_GDBMI_PLUGIN/Readme.md

 ## High Priority
 1. Fix broken items in the list.
 So far they are:
-    a) Disable break point
-    b) Show tty for console projects
+    a) Show tty for console projects

 ## Medium Priority
 1. Conditional break points: